能のあらすじ・見どころ Summary and Highlights of Noh Kōya-monogurui English

 Summary

 Takashi-no-Shiro of Hitachi Province (now Ibaraki Pref.) is a samurai serving Lord Hiramatsu.
 After his lord died, he took in the lord's orphaned son, Shunmitsu.
 Today is the anniversary of Lord Hiramatsu's death.
-While Takashi is at the temple to burn incense in memory of his lord, his servant brings a letter from Shunmitsu.
+While Takashi is at the temple to chant sutras in memory of his lord, his servant brings a letter from Shunmitsu.
 The letter says that Shunmitsu is becoming a Buddhist monk in order to mourn his parents, so Takashi should not look for him.
-Surprised, Takashi grieves for Shunmitsu, who left him and ran away from home despite the fact that they were master and servant, bound by the Oath of the Three Worlds (a bond spanning their previous, present, and next lives).
+Surprised, Takashi grieves for Shunmitsu, who left him in order to become a monk despite the fact that they were master and servant, bound by the Oath of the Three Worlds (a bond spanning their previous, present, and next lives).

 He decides to set out on a journey to find Shunmitsu.